 Creating my post for my favorite images of the year is one of the best ways I get to write at the end of the year.
 Taking a tour through my Lightroom catalog and sorting by year, label, and rating, I selected the photographs that meant the most to me in 2018.
+These are my favorite photographs of 2018.
 Here are some of the images I have selected in the past:

 Thank you once again to Jim Goldstein, who founded and organizes this project each year for over 150 photographers.
 Not only is it a great community project, but I get more traffic to my website through it than any amount of social media aggregating that I can do.
 I also want to thank my friends that I shot with this year, like Lee, Alex, Tom, Jeremy, and Shawn.
 Here’s to more shooting and exploring together in the future.
 Keep in mind, these are my favorites.
 They are not yours, and may not be to your taste.
 These may not all be my best photographs of 2018 either.
 These images are, however, the ones that I have felt the most profound personal connection to.
 I curate this list with that in mind.